sinking8/Wreck-IT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We have developed a web application for spotting and plotting shipwrecks around the world.
+A web application for spotting and plotting shipwrecks around the world.
 By logging in to our website, you can access our comprehensive dashboard and view all the shipwreck sites via a map and side by side is a wreck info form which you can fill up to add to our ever expanding database.

 <p align="right">(<a href="#top">back to top</a>)</p>